-The Lecturer (Contract Type B) should demonstrate a capacity to develop skills and competence to contribute to the strategic development of the discipline by developing a strong awareness of the wider environment, how the discipline is developing and how the School/Discipline can develop in the long term to optimise its contribution.
-He /She must have the ability to make a strong case for the development of new programmes or engaging in joint programmes or collaborations that they feel will add long term value to the School/Discipline.
+The Lecturer (Contract Type A) should contribute to the strategic development of the discipline through an awareness of the wider educational environment, maintaining currency with developments in the discipline and how the School/Discipline can develop in the long term to optimise its contribution to the University's programmes.
+He/She must have the ability to develop proposals for the development of new modules and courses and engage in interdisciplinary initiatives towards the development of the School/Discipline.

-- Has a clear overall vision for what the School/Discipline is trying to achieve and how their work fits in with the overall direction - Understands how the discipline is developing and brings this to bear on their work - Uses initiative to benchmark against other organisations and takes other opportunities to increase understanding of best practice across the system - Knows what research is being done within their area and what type of research will attract funding from which sources - Identifies opportunities for new modules and programmes by assessing what will be viable and of interest in the long term - Uses judgement to build and sell a persuasive case for resources/new programmes on behalf of their area/college - Creates, and takes advantage of, opportunities to market programmes to attract high quality postgraduate students - Able to negotiate for an area while recognising the realities and the resource restrictions and is willing to change and adapt to meet future needs
+- Has a clear overall vision for what the School/Discipline is trying to achieve and how their work fits in with the overall direction - Understands how the discipline is developing and brings this to bear on their work - Undertakes relevant benchmarking against other organisations and avails of opportunities to increase understanding of best practice - Identifies opportunities for new modules and programmes by assessing what will be viable and of interest in the long term - Creates, and takes advantage of, opportunities to market programmes to attract high quality students - Able to negotiate whilst recognising the realities and the resource restrictions and is willing to change and adapt to meet future needs

-Ollscoil na Gaillimhe

-University of Galway
+Ollscoil na Gaillimhe University of Galway